jfnavarro/duplexseq/README.md

 # Notes
 - UMIs must be located at the beginning of the reads (0 position)
-- The reads belonging to a tag-position cluster must have the same length or otherwise will be discarded.
 - Different filters can be applied when creating the consensus reads (check --help)

 # Requirements